allegroai/clearml-docs/docs/faq.md

 **How can I execute ClearML Agent without installing packages each time?** <a className="tr_top_negative" id="system_site_packages"></a>

 Instead of installing the Python packages in the virtual environment created by ClearML Agent, you can optimize execution time by inheriting the packages from your global site-packages directory.
-In the ClearML configuration file (or in the [configuration vault](webapp/webapp_profile.md#configuration-vault) in the Enterprise Server), set the configuration option `agent.package_manager.system_site_packages` to `true`.
+In the ClearML configuration file, set the configuration option `agent.package_manager.system_site_packages` to `true`.